chronology

 the Stavisky case .

 May - Exit of the Pawn on the chessboard (Albin Michel).
-I continue to paint the society that I know best and which is composed of people from Sax s, coming from the middle, from the country where they normally would have seen it [ ].
+I continue to paint the society that I know best and which is composed of people from Sax, coming out of the middle, from the country where they normally would have seen them [ ].

 July 3 - D goes on vacation Urrugne, then Hendaye.
 R action of the Wine of solitude.